krigla3/battleships-game/README.md

    ![game_grid](https://github.com/krigla3/battleships-game/blob/main/docs/game_grid.jpg)

-3. The user is shown the number of battleships he needs to find (5) and the number of tries available (60).
+3. The user is shown the number of battleships they need to find (5) and the number of tries available (60).
    The battleships range between 3 – 5 spaces on the grid, and are concealed behind the wave symbols until hit.

    ![ammo-battleships](https://github.com/krigla3/battleships-game/blob/main/docs/ammo-battleships.jpg)

 4. Lastly, the user is shown instructions on how to play the game.
-   User isinstructed to choose a point on the vertical axis and the horizontal axis, for example ‘C7’ and then to press enter for the strike to release.
+   User is instructed to choose a point on the vertical axis and the horizontal axis, for example ‘C7’ and then to press enter for the strike to release.

    ![play_instructions](https://github.com/krigla3/battleships-game/blob/main/docs/play_instructions.jpg)